TD Vancouver International Jazz Festival

 Canada Day July 1

 Downtown Vancouver's biggest Canada Day celebration is held at Canada Place and includes free live music and entertainment, the annual Canada Day Parade and a fireworks show.
 Nearby Surrey has the largest Canada Day celebration in western Canada, and the biggest fireworks show in British Columbia.

 This free annual festival celebrates Latin American culture with food, music, dance lessons, soccer, kids' activities, and more.
 It's usually held on Granville Street, between Smithe and Hastings, in Downtown Vancouver.
 Dates vary from year to year, but it's nearly always held sometime in mid-July.

 July Festivals in Vancouver

-North Vancouver hosts the biggest Caribbean event--and the biggest single-weekend event--in B.C., with two days of tropical cuisine, culture, music and more at the Caribbean Days festival.
-Free events include a parade and a waterfront party concert with live music.
+- North Vancouver hosts the biggest Caribbean event--and the biggest single-weekend event--in B.C., with two days of tropical cuisine, culture, music and more at the Caribbean Days festival.
+Free activities include a parade and a waterfront party concert with live music.